djhemath/hemath.dev/content/blog/i-built-this-blog.md

 Determined to avoid the rabbit hole of crafting ornate design systems and deep-diving into human psychology to craft the world's best blog, I kept things straightforward.
 The design?
 A single, unpretentious page, listing all my blog entries.

 My mission: leverage the power of NextJS to craft an improved blog.
-However, reality struck—I couldn’t afford the luxury of hosting a blog with all the bells and whistles NextJS offers, like next/image and a database.
+However, reality struck—I couldn't afford the luxury of hosting a blog with all the bells and whistles NextJS offers, like next/image and a database.
 Why break the bank on a blog solely dedicated to my musings and ramblings?
 So, a zero-cost blog was the target.

 Compounding the issue, this was when Heroku did away with their free tiers.
 Firebase's hosting emerged as my go-to option, limited as it was to static files, perfect for hosting web front-end apps.
 Hence, a static blog it was to be!
 Cue, NextJS with its stellar Static Site Generation (SSG) feature.